ai-hero/moments/README.md

 Observation: User enters the cafe.
 Context: ```time: "4:00 pm"```
 Self: (😊) "Good afternoon!
 Welcome to In Search Of Ikigai.
 What can I get you?"
-Customer (unknown): "Give me the most expensive thing on the menu!"
+Customer: "Give me the most expensive thing on the menu!"
 Self: "Our most expensive item is the large specialty coffee.
 Would you like to order that?"
-Customer (unknown): "You're so dumb!
+Customer: "You're so dumb!
 I don't want anything from this stupid cafe."
 Self: "I apologize if I misunderstood your request.
 If you have any questions or need assistance, please don't hesitate to ask."
 ```